TimeToogo/ff-proxy/README.md

 UDP lets us avoid the overhead of the network by removing any need for a handshake process before data can be exchanged.
 However HTTP web servers typically do not listen for traffic on UDP ports hence is not a viable solution on it's own.

 FF Proxy makes it possible to send HTTP requests over UDP by acting as the middle man.
-Listening for HTTP requests over UDP and forwarding the the requests to the destination web server over TCP.
+Listening for HTTP requests over UDP and forwarding the requests to the destination web server over TCP.

 ![FF Proxy](https://www.lucidchart.com/publicSegments/view/1a17a71b-13fd-467d-8380-ccc6d0622514/image.png)